Are you setting the right expectations for your content and programs?

 Volume vs Impact

-With the disclaimer that this point might be overly broad (I’m sure someone could come up with exceptions), the relationship between volume of a ‘thing’ and its overall impact is usually:
+While this point is dangerously broad, the relationship between volume of a ‘thing’ and its overall impact is usually:

-- Things that you do a lot of (high unit volume) tend to have a very low unit impact—e.g., email blasts for lead generation
+- You do a lot of (high unit volume) tend to have a very low unit impact—e.g., email blasts

-- Things that make a difference per unit (high impact) tend not to lend themselves to high volume—e.g., technical whitepapers
+- Make a difference per unit (high impact) tend not to lend themselves to high volume—e.g., technical whitepapers

-- Things that are sorta useful (medium impact) can be done in some not-too-big, but not-too-small quantity—e.g., webinars
+- Are sorta useful (medium impact) can be done in some not-too-big, but not-too-small quantity—e.g., webinars

 (of course, it’s perfectly possible to deviate from the diagram in a very negative way—say, by investing resources into a low-volume activity that ends up being ineffective)